Internal Medicine of Greater New Haven

 Routine physical exams are a critical part of preventive health care.
-The physicians at Internal Medicine of Greater New Haven in Hamden, Connecticut, offer comprehensive physicals to monitor your health to diagnose and treat any conditions or illnesses in their earliest stages.
+The physicians at Internal Medicine of Greater New Haven in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, offer comprehensive physicals to monitor your health to diagnose and treat any conditions or illnesses in their earliest stages.
 They also offer pre-employment physicals and Department of Transportation (DOT) physicals.
 You can schedule your next physical exam by calling the practice or booking online today.

 Your annual physical exam is one of the most important steps you can take to protect your long-term health and well-being.
 During your annual checkup, you and your doctor review your health and well-being, do routine health screenings, and discussing any changes.
 Your doctor compares your current health to your medical records to check for warning signs of illness so that if necessary, an illness can be diagnosed and treated in its early stages.